Below you can find information about the different classes available across GG&C and information on when they run.

 This class is available for those who are planning to have a caesarean section – Caesarean Section Preparation Class.
 This class is available at the Princess Royal Maternity Hospital every second Thursday at 11.00am on Microsoft Teams.

 This class is available for those who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
-This class runs at the Princess Royal Maternity Hospital every second Wednesday afternoon at 1.00pm on Microsoft Teams and every second Monday afternoon between 1.00pm and 2.00pm face to face.
+This class runs at the Princess Royal Maternity Hospital every second Friday afternoon at 1:00pm

-If you would like to join the class, please contact our obstetrics department.
+If you would like to join the class, please self-refer via the self-referral form

 Information about how to manage PGP is available.

-This class will run every second Monday from 1.00pm to 2.30pm at the Physiotherapy Department.
+This class will run every second Monday at 1.00pm at the Physiotherapy Department.

 This class is available for women who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
 This class runs at the Inverclyde Royal Hospital every Thursday morning at 11.00 am on Microsoft Teams.
-If you would like to join the class, please contact our obstetrics department.
+If you think you are suffering from Pelvic Girdle Pain, please complete the following self-referral form.

 Information about how to manage PGP is available here.